-www.fulbright.cz
+Further information can be found at this address: www.fulbright.cz

-7.5 | NATO Science Programmes - Civilian Research
+7.5 NATO Science Programmes - Civilian Research

-The Science for Peace and Security (SPS)
+Science for Peace and Security Committee (SPS)

-Committee formed by a merger of the Science Committee and the Committee on the Challenges of Modern Society in order to support international cooperation in science and innovation.
+The Science for Peace and Security (SPS) Committee formed by a merger of the Science Committee and the Committee on the Challenges of Modern Society in order to support international cooperation in science and innovation.
 The objective of the SPS Committee is to contribute to the security, sustainable development, stability and solidarity among nations through cooperation, infrastructure expansion, democratic development, and fostering economic growth.
 The SPS Programme is funded from the NATO budget.
 Applications are submitted by scientists or developed by the SPS secretariat or, on the national level, drafted by individual countries.